ImperialCollegeLondon/fractalgenetics/README.md

     [FDstatististics](https://github.com/UK-Digital-Heart-Project/AutoFD/blob/master/pft_JC_FDStatistics.m).
     The function has been tested for equivalent output in [tests](https://github.com/UK-Digital-Heart-Project/AutoFD_interpolation/tree/master/tests).
+1. radial-registration.R
+    Collection of functions for co-registration of myocardial and trabeculation outline to closest enclosing circle.
+Functions include transformation of images to polar coordinates and interpolation of image data in polar space.

 ## Installation
- fracDecimate.R and summaryFD.R can simply be sourced to access the relevant functions, fracDecimate and summaryStatistics respectively.
+ fracDecimate.R, summaryFD.R and radial-registration.R can simply be sourced to access the relevant functions.
 Alternatively, the [modules package](https://github.com/klmr/modules) offers flexible and tidy integration of R source files.
 Application of both functions via modules in [ukbb-fd](https://github.com/HannahVMeyer/ukbb-fd/blob/master/phenotypes/preparePheno.r).